-To serve breakfast and/or lunch at a reduced price of $.25 or less, to children from families whose income is within the range of the annual income eligibility guidelines for reduced price meals.
+To serve breakfast and/or lunch and/or snacks served through the Afterschool snack program at no charge to children from families whose income is within the range of the annual income eligibility guidelines for reduced price meals.

 To serve free meals/milk to foster children in cases where the court or welfare agency is legally responsible for the child.
 Documentation from an appropriate State or local agency supports the foster child’s status.
 Foster children are categorically eligible for free meals and may be included as a member of the foster family if the foster family chooses to also apply for benefits for other children.
 Including children in foster care as household members can help other children in the household qualify for free or reduced price meals.
 If the foster family is not eligible for free or reduced price meal benefits, the foster child will still be provided free meal benefits.